ProFatXuanAll/language-model-playground/doc/source/glossary.rst

     In our project a sample in a :term:`dataset` is a text (character :term:`sequence`).

   sequence
+  sequences
     A data structure which is ordered by integer index.
     We use sequence and :term:`time-series` interchangably in this project.

+  Special token
+  Special tokens
+  special token
+  special tokens
+    A **special token** is an artifical :term:`token` which is used to perform specific computation.
+    In this project, special tokens are added to each :term:`sample` in :term:`dataset` when :term:`training` :term:`language models`.

   step
     Number of times a :term:`language model` has been updated.